Council owned high rise - fire safety FAQs

 If there’s a fire in your own flat, you should get out, stay out and call 999.

-However, if there’s a fire elsewhere in the building, you are usually safe in your own flat with the doors and windows closed, unless heat or smoke is affecting you.
+However, if there’s a fire elsewhere in the building, you are usually safe in your own flat with the doors and windows closed, unless heat or smoke affects you.

 The Fire Service will evacuate you.
 When the Fire Service consider it safe for you to evacuate the building, they will tell you to leave.
 Their guidance will be reviewed in line with any national government review.